wurli/soilgrids/README.md

 Working with data from SoilGrids poses a challenge since different soil properties are measured at different levels of granularity.
-For example, values for clay will be provided at 0-5cm, 5-15cm, and 15-30cm, whereas OCS will be provided as a single value for 0-30cm as a whole.
+For example, values for clay will be provided at depths 0-5cm, 5-15cm, and 15-30cm, whereas OCS will be provided as a single value for 0-30cm as a whole.

-In order to easily compare, say, `ocs` with `clay`, we need to aggregate the values for `clay` to get a representative measurement for the whole 0-30cm.
-However, the 3 values for clay cover 5, 10 and 15 cm of depth respectively, so we can't simply take the mean across each value.
+In order to easily compare OCS with clay, we need to aggregate the values for clay to get a representative measurement for the whole 0-30cm.
+However, since the 3 values for clay don't all cover the same amount of depth (they cover 5, 10 and 15 centimetres respectively), we can't simply take the mean across each value.

-`SoilGrids.aggregate_means()` is a utility for aggregating Soilgrids data whilst weighting individual values according to the total depth they represent, and it is used to power other methods such as `plot_ocs_property_relationships()`, `plot_property_map()` and `ocs_correlation()`.
-The following shows how values are aggregated for a single point:
+`SoilGrids.aggregate_means()` is a utility for aggregating the mean values provided by Soilgrids by weighting individual values according to the total depth they represent.
+This method powers other methods such as `plot_ocs_property_relationships()`, `plot_property_map()` and `ocs_correlation()`.
+The following shows how mean values are aggregated for a single point:

 ```python